Lockheed T-33: Notable accidents and incidents

 Maj.
-Teruhiko Kobayashi, a flying ace of the Imperial Japanese Air Force, was flying a T-33 on a training sortie from Hamamatsu when a technical problem occurred just shortly after takeoff.
-He ordered his companion in the jet with him to eject.
+Teruhiko Kobayashi, a flying ace of the Imperial Japanese Air Force, was flying a T-33 on a training sortie from Hamamatsu when a technical problem occurred shortly after takeoff.
+He ordered his companion in the aircraft with him to eject.
 After his companion did, he tried to take control of the aircraft and attempted to land it away from any populated areas, but crashed shortly after.